caomw/hessian/README.md

 2016/03/15

-07:00 Many debugging.
+07:00 Finished debugging.
 Finished the algorithm.
 Test accuracy improved after 20 epochs (out of 40 epochs) in comparison to normal mnist training.

 2016/03/16